Overview

 Certifications and professional designations

-Upon successful completion of all required courses in this program, you’ll receive an electronically issued official SAIT Certificate of Achievement and transcript.
+Upon successful completion of all required courses, you’ll receive an official SAIT Certificate of Achievement and transcript issued electronically.

-SAIT will also provide an official result letter for each of the two courses completed, which you can submit with your application to write the ABSA Fifth Class certification exam to obtain your ABSA Fifth Class Power Engineering Certificate of Competency (i.e. the license to work as a Fifth Class Power Engineer in Alberta).
+SAIT will also provide an official result letter for each course completed, which you can submit with your application to write the ABSA Fifth Class certification exam.
+This exam leads to your ABSA Fifth Class Power Engineering Certificate of Competency — your license to work as a Fifth Class Power Engineer in Alberta.

 Costs